bernatferragut/CCT/Introductions/CT Intro.md

 ![](./assets/images/am-ct-intro/CT_Intro_Slides_5.png)

-Frequently we encounter activities that need to be done in a specific, repeatable sequence.
-We develop **recipes** in order to arrive at a favourable meal for our loved ones.
-We practice **fire drills** in school to ensure that all critically important steps are taken to ensure the safety of everyone within the building during an evacuation.
-Sometimes we use the term **Procedural Thinking** when we work to organize or write a sequence of steps.
-A correct algorithm leads to the desired outcome.
+Frequently we encounter activities that need to be done in a specific, repeatable sequence, like a **recipe**.
+We practice **fire drills** in school to ensure that important steps are taken to ensure the safety during an evacuation.
+The term **Procedural Thinking** can also be used to describe these processes.

 <div style="color:white;font-size:1rem;background-color:#ACDDFA; margin:10px; padding:20px; border-radius:12px">
 <strong>Notes</strong>